AlexGaiser/AlexGaiser/README.md

 ## Bio:

 Hello there!
 I am a software engineer and returned Peace Corps volunteer who loves building things and managing projects.
 I am passionate about open source and always eager to meet new people and talk tech.
-If you are reading this, feel free to check out my repositories.
+If you are reading this, feel free to check out my open source projects and tutorials.
 If you are interested in chatting or learning more about what I do, hit me up on [linkedIn](https://www.linkedin.com/in/alexander-gaiser/) and say hi!

 ## Open Source Projects